GoogleChromeLabs/squoosh/README.md

 # Privacy

 Squoosh does not send your image to a server.
-All image compression processes locally.
+All image compression is performed locally in your browser

 However, Squoosh utilizes Google Analytics to collect the following: